CSESoc-CompClub/constitution/CONSTITUTION.rst

       #.
 Nominees must be current UNSW students at the time of nomination, and have a valid working with children check (or be in the process of obtaining one);

 #.
 Nominations must be entered and seconded by two (2) full members, one of whom must be the nominee.
 #.
-The Co-Presidents shall maintain the official list of nominees during the nomination period.
+The **President** shall maintain the official list of nominees during the nomination period.

    #.
 The Executive may choose that the list be made publicly available during the nomination period.
 If they choose to do so, it must be on the Society website.
    #.
 The election will run for at least three academic days.